-GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2023
+GOVERNANCE STATEMENT (CONTINUED)

-An internal audit of the Academy's financial systems and procedures was undertaken in February and March 2023 and the outcome was satisfactory.
+An internal audit of the Academy's financial systems and procedures was undertaken in March 2024 and the outcome was satisfactory.

 ICT systems and data.
 The Academy's Financial Regulations sets out procedures for a daily back up of data and software and for this back up to be stored off site.
-We are currently in the process of moving all our data to a cloud base system which will increase security at the same time as minimising the risk of loss of data.
+We have moved all our data to a cloud base system which will increase security at the same time as minimising the risk of loss of data.